SimpleDataLabsInc/prophecy-docs/docs/getting-started/getting-started-with-low-code-sql.md

 ### 3.1.
 Connect to Prophecy Managed Git

-When choosing, Prophecy Managed Git as your default Git repository, there’s no further steps required!
+When choosing Prophecy Managed Git as your default Git repository, there are no further steps required!
 Prophecy automatically takes care of repository creation, connection, and initialization.
 You can just click **(3) Continue** to finalize the project setup.

 Using Prophecy Managed Git is very easy, but has some major downsides and therefore not recommended for production use-cases.
 Primarily, you will not be able to access the repository externally from Prophecy programmatically (which is a common enterprise requirement) or create [Pull Requests](/docs/metadata/pull-request-templates.md/#raising-pull-requests) (which is also recommended as a part of standard [Git flow](https://docs.github.com/en/get-started/quickstart/github-flow)).